SorryLegacy/django-rss/README.md

 # Django-Rss

-This is a simple rss feed where you insert a link and a limit on the number of news.
+This is a simple rss feed where you insert a link (for example <url>https://news.yahoo.com/rss/ </url>) and a limit on the number of news.
 There is also an api at
 <code>localhost:8000/posts</code>

 The libraries that are used:<br>